Skip to content

 For more information, refer to the Steampipe Plugin Documentation.

-Configuration details are saved in the following directory:
+Plugin details are stored in the following directory:

 Terminal window